Skip to main content

 • “Once I worked out the graphical bugs, the game runs great.”

-• “Despite some initial graphical issues, the overall stability of the game is impressive.”
+• “Despite some initial graphical issues, the game ultimately provides a smooth experience.”

 • “The PC port is very basic and buggy (especially the camera) with clunky controls to make things worse.”

-• “To my disappointment, the game so far has had a lot of bugs, constantly getting stuck in combat without anything to attack, freezes, and just recently I lost my save due to a freeze while the game was saving.”
+• “To my disappointment, the game so far at least has had a lot of bugs, constantly stuck in combat without anything to attack, freezes, and just recently I lost my save due to a freeze while the game was saving.”

 • grinding

-Players generally find the grinding aspect of the game to be tedious and time-consuming, with a significant portion of playtime spent on repetitive tasks like backtracking and battling.
-While some enjoy the leveling up process, many feel that the rewards for grinding are insufficient, leading to a sense of frustration as combat becomes drawn out and less engaging.
-Overall, the grinding mechanics detract from the overall enjoyment of the game, making it feel sluggish and less rewarding.
+Players generally find the grinding aspect of the game to be tedious and unfulfilling, with significant time spent on backtracking and repetitive battles that offer minimal rewards.
+While some enjoy the leveling up process, many feel that the combat becomes drawn out and frustrating, detracting from the overall experience.
+Overall, grinding is seen as a necessary but unenjoyable part of gameplay that hampers the game's potential.

 • “Playing through this, I wanted to complete as much as I could, and I'm 99% sure that a solid 1/3 of my playtime was grinding.”